 3. Take good care of yourself

-Remind yourself that you’re good enough every day.
+BONUS tip: Remind yourself that you’re good enough daily

 What does this mean?
-Write it somewhere you can’t avoid seeing it, so that you don’t forget!
+Write it somewhere you can’t avoid seeing it so that you don’t forget!
 Your whole life so far, you’ve been bombarded with negative beliefs about yourself.
-Naturally, it will take some time to reframe your brain.
-So, why not give it a little daily reminder?
+Naturally, it will take some time to reframe your mindset.
+So, why not give it a daily reminder?

 Write ‘I’m enough’ on a post-it note and put it on the bathroom mirror, as a wallpaper on your phone, or as a little note on your bedside table.
 Whenever you look at it, remember why you wrote it in the first place.
 It may be weird at first but if you start believing that you are enough, you will start feeling it as well.